-Any judge appointed or elected to succeed another shall take over the cases of the predecessor judge.
-The administrative judge may reassign cases for a judge who is ill, for a judge involved in a prolonged or unusual case, or for any urgent necessity which justice requires.
+Any Judge appointed or elected to succeed another shall take over the cases of the predecessor judge.
+The Administrative Judge may reassign cases in accordance with the Rules of Superintendence for any purpose therein for a Judge who is ill, for a Judge involved in a prolonged or unusual case, or for any urgent necessity which justice requires.

-5.03 TIME LIMITS
+4.03 TIME LIMITS